Yan Xuetong: Perspectives

+Yan's analysis draws on Realist ideas from Western context and re-examines them in the context of historical Chinese theory.
+His views are associated with the Chinese school of international relations.

 China's national interests

 Yan's 1996 book Analysis of China's National Interests was the first Chinese-language book to systemically analyze the titular subject.
 The book became significant among Chinese audiences for its argument that China should prioritize its own national interests in foreign policy, instead of the more traditional arguments that China should prioritize class interests or proletarian internationalism in its foreign policy.

-Group of Two

-In the Group of Two relationship, China is the only power of the world with the potential to challenge the hegemony of United States in the world.
-On the contrary, only United States may hinder China from gaining hegemony or challenge the hegemony of China if China dominate the world in the future.

-And the remaining challenger countries except the Group of Two in the world may only have the potential to compete for regional hegemony or challenge the challenger in Group of Two.

 Tianxia

 Yan writes that in the tianxia system of imperial China, rulers relied on humane authority (in contrast to tyranny and military force) to win the hearts and minds of the people.
 Applying lessons from the tianxia system to a modern framework, Yan argues that great powers seeking international respect must use humane authority instead of seeking to impose hegemony.